rodriguezrps/recruitment-be-j1/README.md

     ETC: 30 mins.

-1. Without adding any new libararies to the project complete the **recrt-persistence** package unit tests
+1. Without adding any new libraries to the project, complete the **recrt-persistence** package unit tests

     ETC: 30 mins.

-1. Without adding any new libararies to the project complete the **recrt-service** package unit tests
+1. Without adding any new libraries to the project, complete the **recrt-service** package unit tests

     ETC: 30 mins.